Skip to Content

 Check out my list below for some must-visit attractions when visiting the Crescent City.

-My picks for the best tours and attractions in New Orleans
+My quick picks for the best tours and attractions in New Orleans

 The best things to do in New Orleans, hands down!

-I wrote about my three favourite jazz venues in New Orleans here.
-There are just so many choose from, but if I have only a couple of nights in town, these three are the ones I head to first.
+I wrote about my five favourite jazz venues in New Orleans here.
+There are just so many choose from, but if I have only a couple of nights in town, these are the ones I head to first.

 1. Stroll Bourbon Street

 But only once!
 Lively Bourbon Street is the main artery of the historic French Quarter, but I find it overwhelming and even a little sleazy, especially at the Canal Street end where you’ll pass girlie bars and potty-mouth T-shirts.
-You won’t be able to miss Bourbon Street, it’s the main artery through the French Quarter, but fortunately the streets running parallel either side are much better!
+Fortunately the streets running parallel either side are much better!

-During the day you can explore the souvenir shops and pick up beads, masks and T-shirts and pop into the bars where you’ll find live music all day.
+During the day you can explore the souvenir shops and pick up beads, masks and T-shirts and pop into the bars where you’ll find live music all day and fresh oysters.

 By night, on the other hand, Bourbon Street is the epicenter of partying.
 It gets crowded down here, but there are so many bars to hop in and out of as the night goes on for music and a drink.